SchweizerischeBundesbahnen/api-principles/restful/best-practices.md

 -   Edge cases, error situation details, and repair hints
 -   Architecture context and major dependencies - including figures and sequence flows

+### Use specific API instead of a generic one
+Use an easy-to-use API with fixed return values whenever possible.
+Dynamic, generic APIs such as ODATA are allowed if they are included with the purchase software.

 ## Common Headers

 This section describes a handful of headers which are useful in particular circumstances but not widely known.